iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

 ---

 ### Introduction
 Waste management plants rely on serial processing lines where failures cause significant capacity loss due to limited redundancy.
-This makes some level of predictive maintainance monitoring critical to prevent downtime.
+This makes some level of predictive maintainance monitoring critical to prevent unplanned downtime.

-While PLCs are in the control of the pipeline, machine manufacturers treat health monitoring mostly as an afterthought, leaving it to the customers to handle failures.
+While digital PLCs are in the control of the pipeline, machine manufacturers treat health monitoring mostly as an afterthought, leaving it to the customers to handle failures.
 In unhealthy environments filled with dust, humidity, and noise, daily manual inspections are not practical.